Check me out!

 Kit Garoutte - Repertoire

-Below are samples from "Fra the Pod O'rn,"
+Samples from "Fra the Pod O'rn,"

 "The focus for Garoutte these days has been on the profoundly personal and deeply unique composing style he has adopted and made into his own highly recognizable brand of instrumental music.
-Dubbed, New Classical Jazz Fingerstyle Guitar, Kit's compositions take you on a seemingly endless variety of rides to the furthest reaches of his muse, and always returning you home just in time for dinner."
+Dubbed New Classical Jazz Fingerstyle Guitar, Kit's compositions take you on a seemingly endless variety of rides to the furthest reaches of his muse, and always returning you home just in time for dinner."

+"Kit seemlessly blends his influences into an original, organic sound.
 It's jazz, rock and new acoustic mixed with inventive songwriting."

-- Mark Orton, Tin Hat (formerly Tin Hat Trio)
+- Mark Orton, Tin Hat

 Fra the Pod O'rn